Leadership Forum Members

 It is based on a combination of RFID (Radio Frequency Identification) and IR (Infrared) and requires wearing a badge.

-Handwash monitoring by observation is an important component in understanding employee handwash behaviors but it is not a stand-alone solution to motivating more handwashing.
+Handwash monitoring by observation has been an important component in understanding employee handwash behaviors but it is not a stand-alone solution to motivating more handwashing.
 Handwashing rates in most of the foodservice industry are less than desired by the operators themselves.

 Increasingly the away-from-home dining public is appreciating the visual acts of staff handwashing and glove changes.
 Some operators are building an action plan to raise hand and high-touch surface cleanliness from being an expense up into the revenue row.